openvinotoolkit/datumaro/site/content/en/docs/formats/pascal_voc.md

     -- --label_map voc --save-images
 ```

-Extra options for export to Pascal VOC format:
+Extra options for exporting to Pascal VOC format:

 - `--save-images` - allow to export dataset with saving images
   (by default `False`)